 Squirrels can be killed with various kinds of snap traps.
-Rat traps are not large enough to kill squirrels.
+Rat or mouse snap traps are not large enough to kill squirrels.
 They are more likely only to maim the squirrel.
 Larger spring-operated traps are available from several companies specifically for killing squirrels.
 The Victor-Oneida Company makes a “Conibear” trap that looks like a rat trap stood on its side.
 Whenever a squirrel passes through any part of the trap, it snaps shut over its neck—if the trap is positioned correctly.
 If the trap falls over, it will only capture the squirrel by its foot.
 The squirrel may gnaw off its leg to gain freedom, and the severed limb may attract mice and rats.

 It is legal to kill squirrels with snap traps in most of the United States, with exceptions for Alaska, Hawaii, and Washington, D.C.
 The Conibear squirrel trap was invented in Canada, and in the province of Ontario it is actually illegal to use a catch and release trap for capturing and relocating animals, although it is legal to use the trap.
 In the UK, it is unlawful to use a trap that might capture a protected red squirrel—which makes using kill traps to control gray squirrels largely impossible.

 You Don’t Have To Kill Squirrels to Get Rid of Them